Watch this Wusthof review done by a customer who answers the question:

 Sharpening the knife means using the sharpening steel.
 The sharpening steel has diamond abrasives, which actually remove a bit of metal from the blade, and gives it a new edge.

-Watch below, as Chef Mike explains the difference between honing and sharpening.
+Watch below, as Hannes explains the difference between honing and sharpening.

 Electric Sharpeners and Hand Held Sharpeners

 Using an electric knife sharpener is very simple, and just as effective as using a steel.
 Just run the blade through each of the slots 2 to 3 times, starting with the most coarse and working up to the fine grit.